The Alan Barnes Octet- Jazz Portraits

 The contrasting pieces are:

 “Le Rossignol” for Mark Nightingale, “Escapology” for Simon Thorpe, “The Barrister” for Bruce Adams, “Nostalgic” for Robert Fowler and “The Newt Steps Out’ for David Newton.
-‘Karen’s Waltz” and “Mr C.T.” are self explanatory and there is even a self portrait asking the question “Is There Anybody There?”
+‘Mick’s Waltz” and “Mr C.T.” are self explanatory and there is even a self portrait asking the question “Is There Anybody There?”

 These pieces are booked-ended with other original pieces but in the style of various jazz greats: “Tavares” for Horace Silver and “Sweet-Pea” for Billy Strayhorn, “Bop’s Your Uncle” for the be-bop pioneers and a roaring blues, “The Count and the Duke”.

 The music is swinging and accessible, although serious in intent and, as always, is presented with humour, peppered with anecdotes.